SyedShaheerHussain/Concurrency-FileProcessor-GO-lang/README.md

 # 📖 Introduction

-FileProcessorPro is a **production-ready Go application** that scans directories, calculates SHA256 hashes of files, and processes them concurrently using a **dynamic worker pool**.
+FileProcessor is a **production-ready Go application** that scans directories, calculates SHA256 hashes of files, and processes them concurrently using a **dynamic worker pool**.

 It includes: